Medical questions & health advice by licensed doctors

-"Do tricyclic antidepressants cause eye pigmentation?
+"Do tricyclic antidepressants cause eye pigmentation?"

 I'm taking tricyclic antidepressants, and I'm trying to determine whether they could be the cause of my eye pigmentation (which was just noticed by my opthamologist during a visit last week.)
 Is there any connection?

 They are usually benign but occasionally can be a sign of melanoma, a serious form of skin cancer.
 Tricyclic antidepressants are unlikely to cause isolated areas of pigmentation in the eyes.
 Occasionally, some tricyclic antidepressants, especially imipramine and desipramine, can cause a greyish or bluish pigment change in sun exposed areas of skin.
 There is no documentation, however, of similar changes in the eyes.
 As always the diagnosis and the management of your particular concern will require a physical examination by your personal physician.
 Setting up an office visit with your primary care doctor might be recommended.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.